The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 Skipping training details or listing them inaccurately

-No metrics at all (even simple ones like “served 100+ customers/day”)
+Not including any metrics (even simple ones like “served 100+ customers/day”)

-Too long (2 pages for entry-level is usually a red flag)
+Making it too long (two pages for entry-level is usually a red flag)